-Some 100 m south of the Gymnasium of Vedius is the Stadium, which dates from the time of Nero (AD 54-68).
-On the south side the tiers of seating for spectators (their stone benches now missing) were hewn out of the hillside.
-At the semicircular east end was an arena which could be shut off from the main part of the stadium and used, in the absence of a circus, for gladiatorial contests and fights between wild beasts.
+Some 100 meters south of the Gymnasium of Vedius is the Stadium, which dates from the time of Nero (AD 54-68).
+On the south side, the tiers of seating for spectators (their stone benches now missing) were hewn out of the hillside.
+At the semicircular east end was an arena, which could be shut off from the main part of the stadium and used, in the absence of a circus, for gladiatorial contests and fights between wild beasts.

 Between the Gymnasium of Vedius and the Stadium, a marble-paved road ran east to the Koressos Gate, of which some remains survive.
 About 200 meters on the left along a modern road that runs south from the Gymnasium of Vedius are the remnants of a Byzantine building.
 Notable features are the large room, with semicircular niches on the south side, and the 50-meter-long apsed hall on the west side.

 Church of the Virgin Mary

-100 m or so to the west of the Gymnasium of Vedius, to the right of the car park, are the 260 m long complex of remains known as the Church of the Virgin Mary, or the Double Church, or the Council Church.
+About 100 meters or so to the west of the Gymnasium of Vedius, to the right of the car park, are the 260-meter-long remains known as the Church of the Virgin Mary or the Double Church or Council Church.
 This was the meeting-place of the Third Ecumenical Council in AD 431.
-It was originally a museion (a centre of research and teaching).
+It was originally a museion (a center of research and teaching).
 A pillared basilica was inserted in the 4th century.

 Square of Verulanus and Great Baths

-To the west of the baths lay the Old Harbour, now an area of marshy ground.
-Immediately south of this group of buildings is the Arkadiane, a fine arcaded street running east from the harbour to the Great Theatre, which stood facing a long square.
-The effect of this magnificent avenue, which was built by Arcadius, the first Eastern Emperor, about AD 400 was further enhanced by an elaborate gate at either end.
+To the west of the baths lay the Old Harbor, now an area of marshy ground.
+Immediately south of this group of buildings is the Arkadiane, a fine arcaded street running east from the harbor to the Great Theatre, which stood facing a long square.
+The effect of this magnificent avenue, built by Arcadius (the first Eastern Emperor) around AD 400, was further enhanced by an elaborate gate at either end.